jespetius/twitcoin/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Twitcoin is a software aiming to retrieve data from tweets with the help of [Twitter's free API](https://developer.twitter.com/en/apply-for-access).
 Our main goal is to grant users an easily accessible information through our app.
-The application mainly functions as a search engine, where the user can input a word and it calculates if the word is either positive or negative.
-The user can also search information about currencies and their values.

-Our main goal is to offer an alternative option to gain information.
+At this stage of the project, the application can search tweets and return their sentiment analysis.